 - Using Facebook, Intsagram, TikTok, Twitter, LinkedIn, Alignable (Local Business Social Network), blogs, and other social medias can often result in improved search engine ranking.

 - Companies using social medias receive numerous additional benefits including:

 - better customer satisfaction

-- higher retention, and stronger loyalty
+- stronger brand loyalty

-- potential for posts to go viral
+- increased potential for posts going viral

 However, be weary of "spam directories" and irrelevant social sites.
 Such spam directory websites do not help to increase SEO, rarely help consumers find helpful information, and often exist simply for creating numerous, non-related links without adding value.